-It may be a S/10 taxi ride to this restaurant in the Paucarpata district, but locals come in droves for the fantastic Arequipan food.
-The decor is Peruvian country, but the flavors lean toward Creole.
-Get ready for cuy chactado (deep-fried guina pig) and ocopa arequipeña (potato-based dish with garlic, olives, onion, and fresh cheese).
+It may be a S/10–15 taxi ride to this restaurant in the Paucarpata district, but take your cue from the locals, who come in droves for the simple, straightforward Arequipan food.
+The interior style is Peruvian country, but the flavors lean toward Creole.
+Get ready for cuy chactado (deep-fried guinea pig) and ocopa arequipeña (potato-based dish with garlic, olives, onion, and fresh cheese).
 If you crave seafood, try the chupe de camarones (a creamy shrimp chowder).

 Open from noon to 7, it's primarily a lunch-only venue Sunday through Thursday, but on Friday and Saturday it doesn't close until 10 (sometimes later) and there's live music, including an orchestra on Saturday nights.
 Reservations are recommended.